 In Kavala port, I witnessed the endless loading and unloading of cars and trucks on the ferry for Lemnos Island.
 Eventually, we left the port half an hour later than scheduled.
 The trip lasted five hours anyway, so it didn’t matter so much that we were in delay.
 The first stop was in Myrina (Lemnos Island), then Mytilinos (Lesbos Island), and the ferry would reach Piraeus Port (Athens) only the following day.

 When I arrived in Myrina, I headed to Keros Beach right away.
-I knew that there was an unofficial camp site in a pine forest, near the Keros Beach.
+I knew that there was an unofficial campsite in a pine forest, near Keros Beach.
 On the road from Myrina to Keros, I stopped at a stand with fruit and vegetables and bought two melons.
 I got lost in several villages, but when I asked “Kalliopi?,” someone always pointed me in the right direction.
-The unofficial camp site was situated between Kalliopi village and Keros Beach.
-It was full of tents and cars, despite the fact that across the road, there was a sign with a ‘forbidden tent‘ drawn on it.
+The unofficial campsite was situated between Kalliopi village and Keros Beach.
+It was full of tents and cars, even though there was a sign with a ‘forbidden tent‘ drawn on it just across the road.
 After that, I went to eat fried sprat at the Aneose Taverna, the only taverna in Kalliopi village.
 Later, in the afternoon, I went to Keros Beach and watched the surfers.

 The second day on Lemnos Island